 It’s also a good idea to take photos of people interacting with your service.
 It can be customers using your service or staff at work.
 But make sure the shots stay natural.
 You don’t want staged pictures or people staring awkwardly at the camera.
 Ensure the background is clean and the lighting optimal for a professional look.

 Finally, take some before and after photos if relevant, say if you are a hairdresser, gardener or dentist.
 This will help showcase the results-driven service you provide.

-Use them on your website to show your business and services.
-Usually for your website you will need to reduce the resolution of your pictures so that they don’t slow down the loading speed of your website.
+Use your brand new pictures on your website to show your business and services.
+Usually, you will need to reduce the resolution of your pictures so that they don’t slow down the loading speed of your website.
 The recommended resolution for displaying professional pictures on the web is 72 pixels per inch.

 Follow our help article for Images Resolution and Orientation.